Input tax in Switzerland: What can be claimed?

 For a business to be able to claim input tax deductions, they must ensure that their suppliers issue valid VAT invoices for the goods or services purchased.
 These invoices should include the following mandatory information:

-Registered businesses are required to submit quarterly sales tax returns to the tax authorities.
+To qualify for annual filing, businesses must demonstrate a clean compliance record with timely submission and payment of previous returns.
+Applications for annual filing are submitted through the FTA ePortal.
+Note that annual filers must still make installment payments throughout the year based on the previous year’s VAT liability.
 These returns show the VAT collected on sales and the VAT paid on purchases.
 Input tax deductions can be claimed by offsetting the VAT paid against the VAT collected.

 Balance tax rates & flat-rate VAT rates